Skip to content

 What Nonprofit and Government Programs Cover Emergency Gaps After Divorce?

-Nonprofit emergency funds and government assistance programs can cover a portion of a $4,500 gap — often with no repayment required.
+Nonprofit emergency funds and government assistance programs can cover a meaningful portion of a $4,500 gap — often with no repayment required.
 These are frequently overlooked because they are not marketed as “loans.”

 The Temporary Assistance for Needy Families (TANF) program, administered by the U.S. Department of Health and Human Services, provides emergency cash assistance to qualifying single-parent households.
 Benefit levels vary by state but are available within days of an approved application.